 The MA Applied Theatre and Intervention course has an emphasis on the intervention aspect of work.
 Many other institutions were just offering courses as just Applied Theatre, but Leeds added that intervention aspect.
 This got my attention as I am very interested in this area of work and how we can healthily and successfully inspire intervention.
-When I visited the city in Christmas 2018, before I decided to attend, I fell in love with the city.
+I visited Leeds before I decided to attend and I fell in love with the city.
 It is a big change from what I am used to in Texas, but I wanted to be able to have the experience of living abroad.

 What is it that makes you passionate about your area of study?

 Being able to help oppressed communities and individuals makes me want to do this work.
 I love applied theatre and working alongside communities.
 A big part of applied theatre is learning with a community about the specifics of their oppressions and stigmas.
 The theatrical tools then enable us to go a step further by identifying solutions and ways to deal with their oppressions.
 This collaborative effort excites me.
 Ultimately, I am very passionate about helping young people adjust to the university life, and I am especially passionate about helping young men transition healthily into university life and not succumbing to the unhealthy stigmas that men face in the university setting.

 What aspects of the course did you enjoy the most?

 I have really enjoyed being around like-minded individuals who share my passion for social change.
 I have enjoyed our discussions in seminars as well as the practical workshops that have been available for us.
 These have given me an insight into what our work will look like as well as exposing me to professionals who are already successful in the field.